Research staff: 85

 - Pure Mathematics

-We disburse more than £1m per annum towards the funding of postgraduate students, including nearly £0.5m of EPSRC funding and substantial funding from other institutions, including the European Commission.
+We disburse about £1m per annum towards the funding of postgraduate students, including EPSRC funding and substantial funding from other institutions and companies.

-The School has excellent computing facilities, ranging from PCs to state-of-the-art Linux workstations and access to powerful supercomputers.
+The Department has excellent computing facilities, ranging from PCs to state-of-the-art Linux workstations and access to powerful supercomputers.

-The School is housed in the purpose-built and centrally located Alan Turing Building, which provides an innovative and exciting environment for world-class mathematical research and teaching.
+The Department is housed in the purpose-built and centrally located Alan Turing Building, which provides an innovative and exciting environment for world-class mathematical research and teaching.

 - Mathematical Sciences MPhil (1 year)

-- Mathematics in Actuarial Science PhD (3 years)
+- Mathematics in Actuarial Science PhD (3 or 4 years)

 - Wellcome Trust - Quantitative and Biophysical Biology PhD (4 years)